 Severndroog Castle

 Those families looking for something to do with a decidedly historical slant should look no further than Severndroog Castle.
-Built on one of the highest points in London, Shooter’s Hill, the castle, built in the 1700s, offers beautiful cityscape views as well as unparalleled views of the surrounding countryside.
+Built on one of the highest points in London, Shooter’s Hill, the castle, built in the 1700s, offers beautiful cityscape views and unparalleled views of the surrounding countryside.

 Details: severndroogcastle.org.uk